-London’s second largest airport is located in West Sussex but it has regular public transport links and road networks offering access to central London.
-The airport serves more destinations than any other in the UK.
+London Gatwick Airport is a major international airport and the second largest airport to serve London.
+It is located near Crawley in West Sussex, South East England and has regular public transport links and road networks offering access to central London.
+The airport served more destinations than any other in the UK in 2018.
 Our London Gatwick Airport guide includes airport contact details as well as information relating to terminal facilities, public transport options and nearby hotels.

 Plans for a high-speed rail link between London Gatwick and London Heathrow Airports, dubbed ‘Heathwick’ by the British press, are still being considered.

 Each arrivals concourse has an information desk where multi-lingual staff are on hand to deal with enquiries 24 hours a day.
 Airport information is also available via the Gatwick Airport App.